 Camp days are long and filled with lots of fun.
+We spend the majority of our time outside, on the lake, exposed to all that nature has to offer.
 Every day will bring new adventures and chances to be outside.
 There are so many fun things to do at camp that it may seem like it’s hard to do them all.
 Don’t worry, there’s plenty of time to do all your favorite things.

 - There are 3 free time periods so you can choose how you spend your time

 - There are 3 skill classes each day where you get instruction in activities you choose

 - The whole camp plays a “camp wide” game each evening such as Capture the Flag or Zombie Infection

 - You have a period every day where your cabin does an activity together